 Like I mentioned earlier, I didn’t grow up with wealthy parents or helpful connections.
 I got my degree in economics from Boston University.
 After my tough experience selling insurance, I decided to take a big risk—I moved to Boston with no job, no money, and no safety net.
 I worked part-time jobs to get by and eventually decided to invest in myself by enrolling in Babson’s MBA program—all while starting two businesses at the same time.

 If you’ve ever wondered, “Is spending all this money on college actually worth it?”—you’re not alone.
 It’s a question almost everyone asks at some point.
 The honest answer is: it depends.
-But if I had to give a simple answer, I’d say yes, it’s worth it—and here’s why.
+But if I had to give a simple answer, I’d say yes, it’s worth it— but it’s not enough by itself.
+Here’s why.

 Here’s the bottom line: if you don’t invest in yourself, who will?